conda-forge/conda-forge.github.io/src/maintainer/infrastructure.rst

 ------------------------

 `conda-forge/staged-recipes <https://github.com/conda-forge/staged-recipes>`_ is the entry point for new packages to join the conda-forge package collection.
-You can find a detailed guide to submitting new package recipes in :ref:`creating_recipes`.
+You can find the detailed guide for submitting new package recipes in :ref:`creating_recipes`.

 Smithy
 ------

 Smithy contains maintenance code for conda-forge, which is used by the ``conda smithy`` command line tool and the :ref:`dev_admservice`.
 Smithy lives in the repository `conda-forge/conda-smithy <https://github.com/conda-forge/conda-smithy>`_.

-``conda-forge/conda-smithy`` is the right repository to report bugs for
+``conda-forge/conda-smithy`` is the right repository to report bugs for:

- - the rerendering process
+ - The rerendering process
- - the recipe linter
+ - The recipe linter
  - :term:`CI` support utils

 ``conda-smithy`` also contains the command line tool that you will use if you rerender manually from the command line (see :ref:`dev_update_rerender`).